 Tallinn Digital Summit is an annual congress of world leaders, IT ministers and experts, and tech communities from digital-minded nations to talk about the technology and digital transformation.

 Held on October 15-16, this year’s focus was on the potential and challenges of artificial intelligence (AI) in government, economy, and society.
-Tallinn, the capital of Estonia, brought together influential figures and delegates from around 20 countries including keynote speakers from Google and OpenAI and think tanks from McKinsey Global Institute (MGI), Lisbon Council, Center for Public Impact (CPI), and the European Center for International Political Economy (ECIPE).
+Tallinn, the capital of Estonia, brought together influential figures and delegates from around 20 countries including keynote speakers from Google and OpenAI and think tanks from McKinsey Global Institute (MGI), Lisbon Council, Center for Public Impact (CPI), Boston Consulting Group (BCG), and the European Center for International Political Economy (ECIPE).

-The Promise and Challenges of AI
+The Promise and Ambivalence of AI

 “Companies, sectors, and even economies that make bold investments in AI will likely see significant gains, while those slow to adopt risk falling behind.” — James Manyika, McKinsey Global Institute